noelsimbolon/noelsimbolon/README.md

     <summary><samp>&#9776; About Me</samp></summary>
     <p align="center">
     <samp>
     Besides learning to become a developer, I explore topics in areas I'm interested in, such as privacy, security, media servers, and media playback.
-Currently, I'm trying to set up my workstation that uses a Linux-based operating system, and I'm learning a lot from doing so.
 In my leisure time, I enjoy watching movies, TV, and playing music.
     </samp>
     </p>
 </details>